safelix/dinopl/README.md

-# Self-Distillation with no labels DINO
+# Random Teachers are Good Teachers

-This repo provides a pytorch-lightning implementation of DINO, its instanciation within a configurable experiment bed, as well as tools to investigate the method in various settings.
+This repo provides a pytorch-lightning implementation of self-distillation with no labels DINO, its instanciation within a configurable experiment bed, as well as tools to investigate the method in various settings.
+It is used to investiagate the role of teacher networks under a very simplified setting in the paper 'Random Teachers are Good Teachers'.
 By default everything is logged to WANDB.

 ### Installation